top of page

 In their laboratories at UCSF, Drs.
 Steven Altschuler and Lani Wu tackle fundamental questions in biology, disease and drug discovery.
 Their research program combines experimental biology, data sciences and modeling.

 Drs.
 Altschuler and Wu took a nonlinear path to biology.
-Starting in mathematics at the interface of topology and geometric analysis, they transitioned to engineering at Microsoft, where they co-led an invention team that developed machine learning approaches for improving human-computer interactions.
-They entered systems biology and pharmacology by way of the biotech startup Rosetta Inpharmatics and were pioneering members of the Harvard University Bauer Fellow program and the Green Center for Systems Biology at UTSW.
-Additionally, they were visiting faculty at MSRI in Berkeley and Google Brain, have co-founded of Nine Square Therapeutics and are on the SAB for BAKX Therapeutics.
+They started their careers in mathematics at the interface of topology and geometric analysis, advised by Richard Hamilton.
+They left positions at the Princeton University math department to join the new Research Division at Microsoft, where they co-led an invention team that developed machine learning approaches for improving human-computer interactions.
+They entered systems biology and pharmacology by way of the biotech startup Rosetta Inpharmatics and were pioneering members of the Harvard University Bauer Fellow program and the Green Center for Systems Biology at UTSW, and have been visiting faculty at MSRI in Berkeley and Google Brain.
+They are co-founders of Nine Square Therapeutics.

 Steven and Lani have a passion for teaching and sharing their excitement for research with new scientists.
 In their spare time, they enjoy eating cookies and exercising.